College of the Redwoods

-College of the Redwoods (CR) is a public community college with its main campus in Eureka, California.
-It is part of the California Community Colleges System and serves three counties and has two branch campuses, as well as three additional sites.
-It's one of twelve community colleges in California that offer on campus housing for students.
+College of the Redwoods (CR) is a public community college with its main campus south of Eureka, California, United States.
+It is part of the California Community Colleges System and serves three counties.
+It has two branch campuses, as well as three additional sites.
+It is one of twelve community colleges in California that offer on-campus housing for students.

+In autumn of 2022, the school had 3,891 students of which 1,211 were full-time.
+The school uses "a semester-based academic year".
+With a student-faculty ratio of 16-to-1, the school offers associate degrees.
+The school "has an open admissions policy and offers credit for life experiences".

+According to U.S. News, "the in-state tuition and fees for 2020-2021 were $1,147, and out-of-state tuition and fees were $8,539.
+There is no application fee."

 History

 The original Redwoods Community College District was formed in 1964 by a vote of the people of Humboldt County.
 Founding President Eugene J. Portugal and his wife Dottie Portugal shaped the look of the campus.
 In 1975, residents of the coastal portion of Mendocino County voted to join the District, and in 1978 Del Norte County similarly joined.
 The college serves these areas, as well as a portion of Trinity County.

-In 2012, CR's regional accreditor Accrediting Commission for Community and Junior Colleges (ACCJC) placed the college on "Show Cause" status, warning the college that its accreditation might be withdrawn.
+In 2012, College of the Redwoods' regional accreditor Accrediting Commission for Community and Junior Colleges (ACCJC) placed the college on "Show Cause" status, warning the college that its accreditation might be withdrawn.
 Two years later it removed the college from probation and reaffirmed its accreditation.

 Finances

-Beginning with the passage of Proposition 13 by California in 1978, College of the Redwoods and most public institutions in the state have suffered declining revenue, and this has continued following the Dot-Com Bust.
-All of this occurs while simultaneously suffering increasing costs due to inflation, population growth, and increasingly unfunded state and federal mandates.
-In 2006, voters passed Bond Measure Q/B (Ballot Measure Q in Humboldt, northwest Mendocino and western Trinity counties; Ballot Measure B in Del Norte County) to allow issuance of $40,320,000 in bond funding to upgrade and renovate facilities at the main campus in Eureka and the branch campuses in Crescent City and Fort Bragg.
+Beginning with the passage of Proposition 13 by California in 1978, College of the Redwoods and most public institutions in the state have suffered declining revenue.
+This has continued following the Dot-Com Bust.
+Simultaneously the college suffered increasing costs due to inflation, population growth, and increasingly unfunded state and federal mandates.
+In 2006, voters passed Bond Measure Q/B (Ballot Measure Q in Humboldt, northwest Mendocino and western Trinity counties; Ballot Measure B in Del Norte County) to allow issuance of $40,320,000 in bond funding to upgrade and renovate facilities at the main campus south of Eureka and the branch campuses in Crescent City and Fort Bragg.
 Measure Q Bond Funds were also used to acquire the Garberville Site in Southern Humboldt County.

 Academics

 College of the Redwoods awards Associate of Arts and Associate of Science Degrees as well as a wide variety of career technical certificates for vocational and professional development.
+Degrees or certificates are available in 54 fields of study, the most popular are Biological and Physical Sciences, Humanities/Humanistic Studies, and Liberal Arts and Sciences/Liberal Studies.